Know What the Pros and Cons of Homeschooling Are

 Homeschooling is getting increasingly popular these days.
 It's growth is estimated at 7-15 percent every year.
 According to statistics, there are approximately 2 million children who learn at home.
 There isn't a lot of difference between students who are being home-schooled and those who attend regular school, when it comes to performance.
 Many students with a background of homeschooling come up with excellent results in tests, and are welcomed into colleges and universities.
 Homeschooling for children involves self-directed learning and the potential to become successful employers in adulthood.
 This is where the main benefit of home schooling comes into play.
 However, opinions about homeschooling vary from person to person, so in the following lines of this article, we will go through the pros and cons of homeschooling.
 Probably a lot of parents are wondering if they can proceed with homeschooling, and these pros and cons can definitely help every parent make a correct and final decision about what is better for their children.

-- 1One of the main advantages of homeschooling is freedom of choice regarding your field of interest.Most home-schooled children have the possibility to choose what they want to study, when they want to learn and how much time they would like to take for it.
+- 1Most home-schooled children have the possibility to choose what they want to study, when they want to learn and how much time they would like to take for it.
 However, regardless of their choices, learning starts with basic things.
 However, learning might start at different ages as a child, depending on levels of interest, maturity and ability.
-However, in some states, educational freedom might be legally restricted.Advertisement
+However, in some states, educational freedom might be legally restricted.One of the main advantages of homeschooling is freedom of choice regarding your field of interest.Advertisement

-- 2Another pro for home schooling is represented by physical freedom.This means that most of the parents who choose homeschooling for their children see it as being a medium to save time.
-Here, we need to mention that there aren't exact schooling hours, "homework" or a school calendar established, so children have more spare time for other activities during the week, while this is not as possible for other children regularly going to school who are free only during the weekends.Advertisement
+- 2This means that most of the parents who choose homeschooling for their children see it as being a medium to save time.
+Here, we need to mention that there aren't exact schooling hours, "homework" or a school calendar established, so children have more spare time for other activities during the week, while this is not as possible for other children regularly going to school who are free only during the weekends.Another pro for home schooling is represented by physical freedom.Advertisement

 We already saw the benefits of homeschooling, but like everything else, there are disadvantages as well.
 Let's see what the cons for homeschooling are.

-- 1One of the cons for homeschooling is time restraints.Unfortunately, children who don't attend typical schools require more time and attention from their parents.
+- 1Unfortunately, children who don't attend typical schools require more time and attention from their parents.
 As the parent of your child, you need to consider if you'll have the necessary time to offer to him or her, if you choose homeschooling.
-If you don't have the time, it's not recommended to proceed.Advertisement
+If you don't have the time, it's not recommended to proceed.One of the cons for homeschooling is time restraints.Advertisement

-- 5Another con which could be applied to homeschooling is lifestyle.Home-schooled kids and teenagers don't live the "normal life" in which children attending typical schools are involved.
+- 5Home-schooled kids and teenagers don't live the "normal life" in which children attending typical schools are involved.
 Here, parents of home-schooled children may encounter problems with their kids when it comes to their integration in society.
-Some parents and kids living in the norm (with regular school calendars) are less accepting of parents and children living outside the norm.Advertisement
+Some parents and kids living in the norm (with regular school calendars) are less accepting of parents and children living outside the norm.Another con which could be applied to homeschooling is lifestyle.Advertisement

 - Once you've decided to teach your kids at home, we have some great tips for you for the beginning!
 The first thing to do is to find out the legal regulations for homeschooling in the country in which you live.